alteregodev/RUINT/README.md

 - https://leakosint.com/ - API for getting information from data leaks.
 Paid.
 Has a telegram bot.
 - https://osintkit.net/ - Provides information about FIO, phone numbers, and addreses from various data leaks, 5 free requests per day.
 There is also a good premium subscription.
 - https://himera-search.app/ - Search information from data leaks, has an API and a telegram bot.
 Paid.
+- https://breachka.com/ - Retrieve information from data leaks, has an API.
+Provides 3 free requests per day.
+There is also a premium subscription.

 ### Other
 - http://manyweb.ru/ - Information about websites.